Artist's Statement 2006

 TURTLE MOON STUDIOS

-Here's a picture I took of Jimmy and me this morning, June 20, 2006, before he left on his annual trip to Grayling, MI, for the Trout Bums Picnic, where he hangs out for a week with all his bamboo rod making fly fishing pals from around the world.
-And I've just been home two days, after my week of teaching at QSDS 2006, one of my few teaching jobs, now that I'm done being Eva's nanny and taking that long teaching sabbatical.
-Today it's time to finish unpacking and start a large piece, which is my favorite thing to do!
+Here's a picture I took of Jimmy and me, back on June 20, 2006, before he left on his annual trip to Grayling, MI, for the Trout Bums Picnic, where he hangs out for a week with all his bamboo rod making fly fishing pals from around the world.
+And I'd just been home two days, after my week of teaching at QSDS 2006, one of my few teaching jobs that year, soon after I'd stopped being Eva's nanny and taking that 1.5 year teaching sabbatical.
+Now it's almost four years later (March 30, 2010), and I'm happy to be home, in the studio, but also happy when I get "out" to teach at other workshops, like the Hudson River Valley Art Workshops class I just did last week.
+In 2008 I received the "Teacher of the Year 2008" award from Professional Quilter Magazine, and it helped put me back to the level of teaching schedule I'd been used to, before I ducked out to take care of Eva.
+Time really flies!

 At left is a detail of "Turtle Woman," 45"h x 39"w, from 1992.
 This is a good example of my very embellished period's work, and it was the first piece I made that glowed in the dark.

-I used to embellish my work with not only huge amounts of hand sewing, but also lots and lots of tiny glass beads.
+I used to embellish my work with not only huge amounts of hand stitching, but also lots and lots of tiny glass beads.
 It took many months to finish most of my pieces then.
-But now I prefer to let the detail created by my airpen writing and drawing to be what intrigues the viewer, and the sewing has become secondary to the painted composition in a lot of my newest pieces.
-I machine sew a very simple, unmarked grid on my newest work usually now, and only do a small amount of hand work in the borders.
-But I will probably always have hand sewing at the ready, so I have something to do when I can't be in the studio painting, writing, or machine sewing.
+But now I prefer to let the detail created by my writing and drawing to be what intrigues the viewer, and the sewing has become very secondary to the stories and painted compositions in my current work.
 This switching to machine quilting is because I've realized that it's the storytelling: the pictures and the writing, which are important to me.
 Not how the piece is sewn, not the texture.
-Anyhow, the tiny writing itself makes a new texture, which I'm enjoying exploring the strengths of, when you consider that the viewer may not read it at all.
+Anyhow, the tiny writing itself makes a new texture, which I enjoy exploring the strengths of, when you consider that the viewer may not read it at all.
 Now it doubles as pattern.
+BUT the writing is all important in a piece.
+It's not JUST a texture, by any means.
+The stories are a mix of my own ideas and retelling things I study about, re current events or history.

 At left is a detail of "Wilma (Peace Voodoo)," 66.5"h x 66.5"w, made in Oct and Nov, 2005.
 This is very large piece with many days of airpen writing on it, after airbrush painting the main lines of the forms and the colors.
 I machine sewed it with my crazy grids, and sewed by hand around the border, which I also wrote on.
-I think this is my favorite piece right now - about the women in my family and current events of the times.
-Of course, hurricanes last year were a big part of it, and so was Eva's first birthday and her Croup.
-Rosa Parks died while I was making Wilma.
+This is one of my favorite pieces - about the women in my family and current events of the times.
+Of course, the terrible hurricanes, Katrina and Wilma, of that year, 2005, were a big part of it, and so was granddaughter Eva's first birthday and her Croup.
+I also wrote about the death of Rosa Parks and other world events, while I was making Wilma.

 My work is personal diary work with themes focusing around the kitchen and family, St Quilta the Comforter (my made up character, based on my mother), astrology, tarot, peace, and the environment, with a whole lot of emphasis on peace and compassion-centered politics.
-I'm more political now in my art than I've ever been before, partly because I just spent a year and a half being the nanny to my granddaughter, Eva.
+I'm more political now in my art than I've ever been before, partly because I spent a year and a half being the nanny to my granddaughter, Eva, back in 2005 and 2006.
 Being with a very innocent soul so much of the time made me more aware of how important it is for our world to be a safe and whole place for her generation to grow up in.
-The children really do depend on us, and remember: Peace is healthy for Children and other Living Creatures.
+The children really do depend on us, and remember: Peace is healthy for Children and other Living Things.
+Eva is applying for colleges now in 2023!
+Time has flown!

 Above is a detail of "Sweet Patooty," 20.5"h x 10"w.
-2006.
+2002 - 2006.
 This part is roughly the lower half of the piece, which is a whole cloth painted quilt with heavy hand stitching.
+I don't work this way anymore, with all this hand stitching, but I still paint this way.
+Now I put in tons of much smaller writing, rather than beads and stitches.
+Collection of Jancy McClellan.

 Turtle Moon Studios